Sir-Void/Splinterlands-Inventory-Transfer-Bot/README.md

 Claim SPS Airdrop.
 Transfer DEC, SPS, CLP, CARDS to Master Account.

-Notice: If you don't have Private API Access the bot will take a 5% token(DEC/SPS) cut for every transaction DEC/SPS transfer.
+Notice: If you don't have Private API Access the bot will take a 5% token cut for every transaction DEC/SPS transfer.

 https://discord.gg/sr3Cvhn54a